osiegmar/FastCSV/doc/architecture.md

 processing and materializing fields.
 It initiates the materialization of records as soon as all fields of a record are parsed.
 Leveraging the `FieldModifier`, the `CsvCallbackHandler` can optionally modify fields, such as trimming or altering case, before their materialization.
+One implementation of the `CsvCallbackHandler` is the `CsvRecordCallbackHandler` which materializes records as `CsvRecord` objects.

 #### FieldModifier